PIKE LAKE STATE PARK

 Group Camp, capacity60

 The campground at Pike Lake features 79 sites with electricity.
-Latrines, dump station, tables, fire rings and camp commissary are provided.
-Campers with pets are permitted on designated sites.
-A group camp that can accommodate sixty people is available by reservation.
+Romtecs similar to porta-jons, dump station, picnic tables, fire rings, shower house seasonal and Camp Store seasonal are provided.
+A group camp that can accommodate sixty people is available for reservation.
+Reservations must be made before arriving at the park by calling 1-866-644-6727 or online at www.reserveohio.com.

-A beautiful sand beach and a dock is provided for swimmers.
+A beautiful sand beach is provided for swimmers.
 Changing areas and showers contribute to the appeal of this swimming area.

 Non-powered watercraft and boats with electric motors only (up to 4-1/2 horsepower) are permitted on the lake.
 Rowboat, Kayak and Canoes are available for rent.